Watch: Plane lands on California highway, starts on fire - NewsBreak

 Dramatic video obtained by Nexstar’s KTLA shows the single-engine Piper Cherokee dropping from the sky, hitting the freeway, and then leaving a trail of burning fuel as it slides toward the sound barrier.

 “The pilot claims to have experienced possible engine failure on their final descent to Corona Municipal Airport,” CHP Capt.
-Levi Miller said.Ex-NFL star Marshawn Lynch arrested in Las Vegas on suspicion of DUI
+Levi Miller said.Moore Public Schools requiring teachers to report student preferred names to administration

 The plane also hit a truck carrying three people.